gotthisrandomly/php-project/README.md

 2. The home page (`/`) will display a welcome message and links to available games
 3. Click on "Play Slots" to access the slot machine game

+## Admin Panel

+The admin panel allows authorized users to manage player accounts and game settings.

+To access the admin panel:

+1. Navigate to `/admin/login`
+2. Log in with admin credentials
+3. Use the dashboard to manage players, view pending cashouts, and adjust game settings

+### Admin Features

+- View and manage player accounts
+- Approve or block pending cashouts
+- Adjust game settings (e.g., payout rates, minimum bets)

 ## Slot Machine Game

 The slot machine game features: